Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 The above loop types have some things to watch out for.
 One is that there can be unsuspected extra properties on arrays and objects, that your for-in/on/each loop will hand you.
 You may have to take precautions that you only iterate over the conventional "iterable" elements, ie. in the case of an array the elements arr[0] to arr[last].
 That's if you just want to do conventional processing on array/object data.

 However on other occasions you may want to see everything that's there, to do fancy stuff with object-oriented dynamic design.
 Then you can let the loops show you the works.
-All this is beyond the scope of this tut.
+All this is beyond the scope of this tutorial.

 You may not need these loop types in p5.js.
 (These are not the loops you're looking for ...)